CTSecUK/Syskron-Security-CTF-2020/Write-ups/Stolen Licenses.md

 Session completed
 ```

-I even tried some hybrid and brute force cracking, but with still no progress, this is where i came un-stuck an needed to use one of the availble hints.
+I even tried some hybrid and brute force cracking, but with still no progress, this is where i came un-stuck and needed to use one of the availble hints.

 ![Hint 1](images/stolen_licenses_hint1.png)